filoucool/filoucool/README.md

 - Stupid fact: You're twice as likely to be killed by a fucking vending machine than a shark.
 Think about that. #SharkWeek

 ### What am I actually working on?
-<p>-A huge autonomous robot to plow my driveway because I'm a lazy fuck.
+<p>-A huge autonomous robot to plow my driveway because I'm a lazy fuck. <b>
--A walking Keurig coffee pod (I wish I was joking tbh) -Bringing back to life a PC-BOT 914...
+-A walking Keurig coffee pod (I wish I was joking tbh) <b>
+-Bringing back to life a PC-BOT 914... <b>
 -I might be starting a 4th business?
 IDK... too early to tell...
 -</p>